Chiarap143/ImageJ-macros/README.md

 # ImageJ-macros
 Humble and customised macros for things I do using ImageJ/FIJI.
 Most of them have been written in modules to be remixed, combined and recycled.
-Feel free to do exactly that.
+Feel free to do that yourself as well.
 You can put them in the folder /FIJI/plugins/macros/ to be visible from the Macros menu (the _ at the beginning of the file name is required to appear in the menu).
 Advice on how to make them better is always welcome and much appreciated.